QiWang19/hello-react/The Complete React Web Developer Course (with Redux)/r-04-05-jsx/helloReact.md

 ### Stateless functional components

-When components do not have state attributes
+When components do not have state attributes.
+Faster, end easy to use.

 ```javascript
 //no 'this' words